RedChimera/IWD2EE/readme.md

 ## NPCs gain experience upon joining to match the party's experience

 This component lets NPCs from the NPC Core component start with experience to match the party.
 There are two subcomponents.
 The first one makes NPCs start with the average experience of the rest of the party members.
-The second one makes them start with a fifth of the total experience of the party (this way, a small, high level party won't recruit high level NPCs).
+The second one makes them start with a fifth of the total experience of the party.

+The point of the second option is to prevent certain exploits related to soloing.
+If you have the first option enabled, you could get pretty far into the game while soloing and reach a high level, and then recruit NPCs that were just as overleveled as your starting character.
+With the second option enabled, those NPCs will be at a reasonable level regardless of the previous size of the party.

+The first option is recommended if you aren't planning on doing any XP exploits like that.

 ## Cosmetic improvements to the GUI and New loading screens